RETURNING TO CHURCH

 We are a Eucharistic community: the Mass is at the heart of who we are.
 As such, the service will remain Eucharistic, though without incense and servers.
 As such, the service will be shorter but will include the usual and familiar beautiful liturgy.

-The government has stated that singing by the congregation is currently to be suspended in church, though a single cantor is permitted.
+Singing by the congregation is currently remains suspended in church, though a single cantor is permitted.

 The giving and receiving of communion will be done in a safe and appropriate manner and will be in one kind only (i.e. the host).